 My favorite part of the spread was the idea I had for a “Cravings Bar”.

 When you’re pregnant everyone always wants to know what cravings you’re having.
-So I asked my sister what her cravings were (Soft Tacos from Taco Bell, Strawberries, Chocolate Lovers Break and Bake Cookies and Baby Dill Pickles) and put the items together on a tray labeled “Cravings Bar”.
+What better way to let people know then to share those foods with them.
+So I asked my sister what her cravings were: Soft Tacos from Taco Bell, Strawberries, Chocolate Lovers Break and Bake Cookies and Baby Dill Pickles.
+Then put the items together on a tray labeled “Cravings Bar”.
 It was a fun addition and something I’m sure most people were not expecting.

 And of course there was cake!